-T5013 SLIP - STATEMENT OF PARTNERSHIP INCOME
+T5013 SLIP - STATEMENT OF PARTNERSHIP INCOME / RELEVÉ 15

 If you hold units of a limited partnership (or units of a partnership), you will receive the corresponding tax information on a T5013 slip.
+If you are a resident of Quebec, you will also receive a Relevé 15.
 It is important to note that you will receive a separate T5013 for each limited partnership (or partnership) you own.